yaqinhpro/yaqinhpro.github.io/source/RESUME/index.md

 - Work closely with UX designer to brain-storming new interactions and tools to overcome the difficulty of  selecting and placing objects precisely in AR environment

-- Use Unity Engine and MRTKV1 to develop the selecting and mating tools so user could archive the same workflow with minimum cost
+- Use Unity Engine and MRTKV1 to develop the selecting and mating interaction tools so user could archive the same workflow with minimum cost

 ## EDUCATION